 Michigan is unique in its diversity of fresh water resources, climate zones and soil textures.
-This contributes to its status as one of the most diverse agricultural states in the U.S. At the foundation of this diversity is a strong and stable field crops sector.
+This contributes to Michigan's status as one of the most diverse agricultural economies in the U.S. Michigan is famous for producing specialty fruit, vegetable and floriculture crops.
+However, underpinning specialty crop agriculture in the state is a strong and stable field crops sector.

-Field crops in Michigan include corn, soybean, alfalfa/hay and wheat, but also important specialty row crops like sugar beets and dry beans.
+Field crops in Michigan include corn, soybeans, alfalfa/hay and wheat, but also important specialty row crops like sugar beets and dry beans.
 Diversity in the field crops sector allows for longer, multi-crop rotations in Michigan, in contrast to the typical two-year corn-soybean rotation practiced in much of the Corn Belt.
 Specialty and organic field crops are additional sources of income for Michigan farmers.

 Field crops are grown on more than 18,500 (34.3 percent) of Michigan's 54,000 farms, and by the majority of commercial farmers in the state.
-In terms of sales receipts, field crops as a whole accounted for 42 percent of the market value of Michigan Ag products in 2012.
-Five field crops - corn, soybean, hay, sugar beets and wheat - are among the top ten commodities produced in the state in terms of gross value.
-Four of the remaining top-ten are livestock-related - milk, cattle, hogs and eggs.
-Livestock production in Michigan depends on locally-produced field crops for feed.
+In terms of sales receipts, field crops as a whole accounted for 42 percent of the market value of Michigan agricultural products in 2012.
+Five field crops-corn, soybeans, hay, sugar beets and wheat are among the top 10 commodities produced in the state in terms of gross value.
+Four of the remaining top 10 are livestock-related-milk, cattle, hogs and eggs.
+Livestock production depends on locallyproduced field crops for feed.